gojimmypi/wolfssl/IDE/Espressif/wolfssl-espressif-pr.md

 ## Reasons for choosing wolfSSL instead of mbedTLS

-For serious commercial applications needing or users simply needing more capable, flexible, and actively supported libraries.
+For serious commercial applications needing or users simply needing more capable, flexible, and actively supported libraries developers should choose wolfSSL.

+wolfSSL is a TLS library. wolfSSL offers:

+- optimal performance
+- rapid integration
-wolfSSL is a TLS library. wolfSSL offers optimal performance, rapid integration, hardware crypto support and support for the most current standards. wolfSSL is the best tested crypto support, the #1 TLS in IoT and the first embedded TLS 1.3 platform with TPM 2.0, MQTT, FIPS 140 certification, hardware crypto acceleration and secure enclave support.
+- hardware crypto support
+- support for the most current standards.

+wolfSSL is the best tested crypto support, the #1 TLS in IoT and the first embedded TLS 1.3 platform with TPM 2.0, MQTT, FIPS 140 certification, hardware crypto acceleration and secure enclave support.
 All products are backed by 24/7 support.

 |                   | **wolfSSL**  | **mbed TLS**    |
 | ----------------- | ------------ | --------------- |